jezze/berk/README.md

     $ berk remote

+### Configure remotes

 To check the configuration of "myhost" do:

     $ berk config "myhost"

-It is easy to change the configuration for a remote.
-Say you want the user to be called "testuser" instead of your own username you can write:
+For the remote, you might want a different username.
+Say you want the user to be called "testuser" instead you write:

     $ berk config set username "testuser" "myhost"